eScienceLab/eScienceLab.github.io/_posts/2023-02-01-tre-fx-launched.md

 ---

-[TRE-FX](https://trefx.uk/) launched in February 2023, it is is one of the five Driver projets funded by UK Research and Innovation as part of the [DARE UK](https://dareuk.org.uk/) programme _Data and Analytics Research Environments UK_.
+[TRE-FX](https://trefx.uk/) launched in February 2023, as one of the five Driver projects funded by UK Research and Innovation as part of the [DARE UK](https://dareuk.org.uk/) programme _Data and Analytics Research Environments UK_.

 The DARE driver projects will take a leading role in informing the design of what will be a UK-wide network of _trusted research environments_ (TREs) – highly secure digital environments that provide access to sensitive data for analysis by accredited researchers.
 This is to support cross-domain data research for public good – for example, research about education, health, the environment and more, and how these different aspects of our lives interact with each other.